htcondor/htcondor/docs/admin-manual/networking.rst

 HTCondor:

 In this example, ``farm-server.farm.org`` maps to the private interface.
-In the central manager’s global (to the cluster) configuration file:
+In the central manager's global (to the cluster) configuration file:

 ::

     CONDOR_HOST = farm-server.farm.org

-In the central manager’s local configuration file:
+In the central manager's local configuration file:

 ::